CollaborativeRoboticsLab/capabilities2/capabilities2_server/readme.md

 ros2 service call /capabilities/use_capability capabilities2_msgs/srv/UseCapability
 ```

-This capability can be freed by calling the `free_capability` service.
+This capability can be freed by calling the `free_capability` service, or just let the bond expire.
+The capability will be freed automatically.